Less than one in three Australians recognise acting PM

 “But part of the concern about Scott Morrison’s undeclared vacation could stem from the fact that the country is being led by a person who two-thirds of Australians have never heard of.”

-The annual survey found Julie Bishop remained the most widely recognised of any other current or recent minister, apart from the Prime Minister.
+The annual survey found former foreign minister Julie Bishop remained the most widely recognised of any other current or recent minister, apart from the Prime Minister.

 Most ministers’ recognition increased slightly in the poll.